AlexiCoard/flutter_feed/README.md

 ## TODO

- - More feeds : Medium, Github ?
+ - More feeds : Github ?
  - Package and publish it to allow simple integration

 ## Author